Pathways To Hope

 Dr. Siman Ibrahim

 Dr. Siman Ibrahim directed the operations of Aboki International from 2005 to 2022.
 He was a pastor, teacher, lecturer, and counselor who served for nine years as General Secretary of ECWA (Evangelical Churches of West Africa).
 While in that position, he was responsible for founding and opening ECWA schools and colleges and organizing the Rural Development Programme.
 Siman Ibrahim graduated from Ahmadu Bello University in Zaria, Nigeria, and in the U.S. attended Wheaton College and Western Seminary.
 After receiving his PhD, he returned home to his community in rural Northern Nigeria to serve among the less privileged.
 He sought to demonstrate the life of Christ in the midst of human need and suffering.
-His spiritual, educational, and economic influence on communities and individuals was transformative.
+His influence on communities and individuals was transformative.
 In 2004, Dr. Ibrahim was a Nigeria National Honor Recipient, receiving the Member of the Order of the Niger (M.O.N.) award from Nigerian President Obasanjo in recognition of his special and outstanding service for the benefit and progress of the nation.
-Greatly loved and admired, his memorial service was held in an outdoor stadium to accommodate the thousands that attended.

 Our Team